rxcle/rxindi-support/help.md

 | `${=FirstName}` | `OUTPUT`  | Output the value of `FirstName`.
 Because it follows an `ELSE` statement, it will only be processed if the initial `IF` evaluated to _false_.

-The example can be also be written using an alternative syntax as follows:
+The example can also be written using an alternative syntax as follows:

 ```
 ${?HasTitle=1;=Title;:;=FirstName;.;=string(' ');=LastName}